Assistant Professor – Chemical Engineering

 - CHE520 - Biochemistry for Engineers

-Advisor to current Masdar Institute students
+Current and former Masdar Institute students

 - Patwardhan P, Timko M, Class C, Bonomi R, Kida Y, Hernandez HH, Tester J, Green, W. Supercritical water desulfurization of organic sulfides is consistent with free radical kinetics.
 Energy & Fuels 2013 27 (10), 6108-6117

 - Mieseler M, Atiyeh MN, Hernandez HH, Ahmad F. Direct enrichment of perchlorate reducing microbial community for efficient electroactive perchlorate reduction in biocathodes.
 Journal of Industrial Microbiology & Biotechnology 40(11): 1321-1327.

 - Santos S, Stefancich M, Hernandez HH, Chiesa M, Thomson NH.
 Hydrophylicity of a single DNA molecule.
 J. Phys.
 Chem.
 C, December 2012, 116 (4), 2807–2818

 - Akerboom J, Vélez Rivera JD, Rodríguez Guilbe MM, Alfaro Malavé EC, Hernandez HH, Tian L, Hires SA, Marvin JS, Looger LL, Schreiter ES.
 Crystal structures of the GCaMP calcium sensor reveal the mechanism of fluorescence signal change and aid rational design.
 J. Biol.
 Chem., Mar 2009; 284: 6455 – 6464

 - Hernandez HH, Jaquez OJ, Hamill MJ, Elliott SJ, Drennan CL.
 Thioredoxin Reductase from T. Acidophilum: a new twist on redox regulation.
 Biochemistry.
 2008 Sep 16;47(37):9728-37